 Are divorce records public?
 When learning how to find my divorce date online for free, many people wonder if there’s an easy and free way to search divorce records.

 Fortunately, there is.
-Anyone can simply learn how to do a free background check on yourself using an online tool that searches court records from all 50 states…fast.
+Anyone can simply learn how to conduct a personal background review at no expense using an online tool that searches court records from all 50 states…fast.

 However, the tricky part is that the laws surrounding divorce records vary widely between states and can be very confusing.

-The first thing to determine is are divorce records public in your state, and check the laws for any state where the records are being search.
+The first thing to determine is are divorce records public in your state, and check the laws for any state where the records are being searched.

-This guide contains all the steps and laws pertaining to public divorce records, how to find divorce records online for free, and how to find out if someone is divorced for free online.
+This guide contains all the steps and laws pertaining to public divorce records, how to find divorce records online for free, and someone’s divorce status online.

 Is a Divorce Decree Public Record?